Should You Consider Creating a Post-Nuptial Agreement?

 It is important that each spouse feels that their desires and rights are protected in a post-nuptial agreement.
 If one spouse feels coerced into signing an agreement that felt unfair to them, or another spouse threatened them in some way, then the agreement could be deemed invalid by the court if that coerced spouse later challenges its validity.
 In order to avoid the court declaring that the agreement isn’t enforceable for some reason, it is critical that both spouses have legal representation when creating a post-nuptial agreement, so that both spouses understand what rights they might obtain and give up by signing that agreement.

-If you would like assistance creating a prenuptial or post-nuptial agreement in Illinois, contact the knowledgeable and experienced Chicagoland family law attorneys at Johnson, Westra, Broecker, Whittaker & Newitt, P.C., for a consultation on your case, at 630-665-9600, with offices conveniently located in Carol Stream, St. Charles, and Chicago.
+If you would like assistance creating a prenuptial or post-nuptial agreement in Illinois, contact the knowledgeable and experienced Chicagoland attorneys at Johnson, Westra, Broecker, Whittaker & Newitt, P.C., for a consultation on your case, at 630-665-9600, with offices conveniently located in Carol Stream.